cassiofragadantas/Screening_ADST/README.rst

 15. The results of this simulation were used to generate Fig. 9 in the paper.
 16. Experiments with MEG data [*]_.
 The results of this simulation were used to generate Fig. 10 in the paper.

     .. [*] Fig. 10 is not directly reproductible since it requires to load the MEG data which is not given in the repository.
 Please contact the authors if you want to reproduce this experiment.
-You will need measurement matrix in the X_meg.mat file to be placed in './datasets/MEG/', as well as the FAuST approximate dictionaries in mat files.
-You will also need to install the FAuST python toolbox.
+You will need the measurement matrix X_meg.mat to be placed in './datasets/MEG/', as well as the FAuST approximate dictionaries in mat files.
+You will also need to install the FAuST python toolbox (faust.inria.fr).

 Parameter description